rage/cyber-security-base-19/data/module-2/part-3/security.md

 Write an HTML file that when opened (if the user is logged in) moves $10 to Alice's account.
 Note that there is a confirmation dialog which you also need to deal with.

-Do not use Javascript, instead use `img` tags.
+Do not use JavaScript, instead use `img` tags.

 The automated test will ignore the DNS name of the server in img tags, so you can use `localhost:8000` freely, or any other name, depending on your setup.